FelixFester/Valac/README.md

-lightweight flat-file PHP imageboard engine named after Clara Valac.
+Lightweight flat-file PHP imageboard engine named after Clara Valac.
 Fork of Yotsuba (not this one that is very popular).

 ## Changes
 - Mod panel now is Admin Panel.